 Introduction to historical research methodology, including both bibliographical searches and critical evaluation of sources.
 Requires the writing of a research paper using primary sources.
-Spring
+Prerequisite: open to seniors only or with permission of instructor.
+Fall

 HIST495 (1-3)

 Independent Study/Readings/Research